sst/sst/www/docs/constructs/Auth.md

 });
 ```

 Note that, you can set the `defaultFunctionProps` while using the `FunctionProps` per trigger.
 The `function` will just override the `defaultFunctionProps`.
-Except for the `environment` and the `permissions` properties, it will be merged.
+Except for the `environment`, the `layers`, and the `permissions` properties, it will be merged.

 ```js
 new Auth(this, "Auth", {